Circle actions on UHF-absorbing $C^*$-algebras: Restrictions to finite cyclic groups

-for $b$ in $B$ and $g$ in $G$. \item We say that $\beta$ is \emph{approximately representable} if $\beta$ is strongly approximately inner and the unitaries $\{u(g)\}_{g\in G}$ above can be taken so that they form a representation of $G$ in $(B^\beta)^\I$.\ee\end{df}
+for $b\in B$ and $g\in G$. \item We say that $\beta$ is \emph{approximately representable} if $\beta$ is strongly approximately inner and the unitaries $u(g)$ for $g\in G$ as in (1) above, can be chosen to form a representation of $G\in (B^\beta)^\I$.\ee\end{df}

-\begin{nota} Let $B$ be a \ca, let $G$ be a cyclic group (this is, either $\Z$ or $\Z_n$ for some $n$ in $\N$ with additive notation), and let $\beta\colon G\to\Aut(B)$ be action of $G$ on $B$.
+\begin{nota} Let $B$ be a \ca, let $G$ be a cyclic group (that is, either $\Z$ or $\Z_n$ for some $n\in \N$), and let $\beta\colon G\to\Aut(B)$ be action of $G$ on $B$.
 We will usually make a slight abuse of notation and also denote by $\beta$ the generating automorphism $\beta_1$.\end{nota}

 If $G$ is a finite cyclic group, we have the following characterization of strong approximate innerness in terms of elements in $B$, rather than in $(B^\beta)^\I$.